↑

 I hope you have a wonderful Christmas season and avoid as much holiday stress as possible.

-If you think someone else would benefit from this post, please share it on social media.
-Thank you!
+Thanks for reading!
+Know someone who would benefit from reading this post?
+Please share it on social media!

 woman relaxing in front of Christmas Tree - How to Choose Christmas Activities to Avoid Stress

-Want more?
+Ready for more?
 Here are my latest posts!

 • Share it!